By Tim Lambert

 Christianity in 19th Century England

-In 1881 a similar survey showed only about 1/3 of the population was at church on a given Sunday.
-In the late 19th century organized religion was in decline in England. n During the 19th century many poor workers had little or no contact with the church.
-In 1865 William and Catherine Booth founded a new movement to reach the poor and fight a ‘war’ against poverty.
-In 1878 it was named the Salvation Army.
+During the 19th century, many poor workers had little or no contact with the church.
+In 1865, William and Catherine Booth founded a new movement to reach the poor and fight a ‘war’ against poverty.
+In 1878, it was named the Salvation Army.

 Christianity in 20th Century England

-During the 20th century, church-going declined rapidly in England, and by the end of the 20th century, only a small minority of the population attended church regularly.
-Nevertheless, many people continued to believe in God, and in the late 20th century there was a lot of interest in the New Age Movement.
+During the 20th century, church attendance rapidly declined in England, and by the end of the 20th century, only a small minority of the population attended church regularly.
+Nevertheless, many people continued to believe in God.

 Meanwhile, in the early 20th century, Pentecostal churches were formed.
-They practiced the gifts of the Holy Spirit such as praying in tongues.
+They believed in praying in tongues.
 In the 1960s use of the gifts of the Holy Spirit spread to mainstream churches.
-In the 1970s and 1980s charismatic or, ‘house churches’ became common.
-At the end of the 20th century, the Alpha Course became a method of introducing people to Christianity.
+In the 1970s and 1980s, charismatic or ‘house churches’ were formed.
+At the end of the 20th century, the Alpha Course became a method of converting people to Christianity.

 Christianity in 21st Century England

-In the early 21st century church attendance in England continued to decline.
-By 2023, the majority of people in England no longer identified as Christians.
+In the early 21st century, church attendance in England continued to decline.
+By 2021, the majority of people no longer identified as Christians.
+Christianity faces the prospect of extinction in England, but it will always be part of English history.